emmastrand/EmmaStrand_Notebook/_posts/2020-01-23-Becker-Corals.md

 Value 1: 5.04 ng/uL Value 2: 5.04 ng/uL

 Re-TapeStation E1 from January 2019.
 Value returned as too low to detect.
+[TapeStation Report](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/TapeStation/2020-09-14%20-%2015.49.38.pdf)

 Removed E1 and C26 from the final list to send to sequencing.

 # Final Extraction Values

 20200916 final thoughts: Some of the coral had enough tissue on the fragments to be re-bead beated successfully.
 There was also likely DNA and RNA in the original shield volume.
-I know think this is the better option biologically because freeze-thawing stock or tissue homogenate more than once degrades the DNA and RNA in the homogenate.
-Which you can see based on the results of the second type of re-extractions, and this also happened to Kevin (labmate) with his 2017 vs 2018 tissue homogenate.
+I now think this is the better option biologically because freeze-thawing stock or tissue homogenate more than once degrades the DNA and RNA in the homogenate.
+Which you can see based on the results of the second type of re-extractions based on the stock, and this also happened to Kevin (labmate) with his 2017 vs 2018 tissue homogenates.

 Dates in January 2020 are original extraction values.
 Dates in September 2020 are re-extraction values.